Info for Campers

 The portable bathrooms will stay open throughout the festival.
-Please inform a staff member should the facilities need cleaning or supplies.
+Please inform a staff member or call the Podunk Potty Posse should the facilities need cleaning or supplies.

-Fires are permitted in designated fireplaces.
-Ground fires are strictly prohibited.
+Fires are not permitted.
 The use of camp stoves or hibachi-style grills is encouraged.
 Please do not leave any fire unattended.

 Ice will be available for purchase.

-Quiet hours are observed between 11:30 PM and 7:00 AM in the QUIET CAMPING AREA.
-Generators may be run between 8:00 AM to 9:00 PM only.
-We allow picking throughout the campgrounds except in QUIET CAMPING AREA where the aforementioned hours are enforced.
+Quiet hours are observed between 11:00 PM and 7:00 AM in the QUIET CAMPING AREA.
+Generators may be run between 9:00 AM to 8:00 PM only.
+No loud generators will be allowed.
+We encourage picking throughout the campgrounds except in the QUIET CAMPING AREA where the aforementioned hours are enforced.
 If you would like to camp in a quieter area, please inform our Campground Staff upon arrival so they can place you in an appropriate area.
 Reasonable levels of sound may not be exceeded at any time.

-- Tent or two, (you can never have too many)…. tents with big poles stand up to the wind better.
+- Tent or two, (you can never have too many)

 - Your instruments…if you realize you forgot your instruments, turn around and go back home because you’ll want it to make the weekend complete.

 - Instrument accessories.
-Things like picks, capos, straps, music stands, sheet music, words, chords, of course most of that stuff can be purchased at the vendor tables if necessary.
+Things like picks, capos, straps, music stands, sheet music, words, and chords

 - Water.
 For drankin’ and showerin’ and washin’.
 Bring several filled plastic water jugs from home.
-They can be refilled from the trucks at the site.
+They can be refilled at the site.
 The Coleman 5 gallon square jug w/ tap works pretty decently.

 - Water bottles (for the concert site and walking around or whatever).
 Keep one on ice at all times.